 In this Privacy Notice, the following terms shall have the following meanings:

 - Account means an account required to access and/or use certain areas and features of Our Sites, such as Our customer portal at clients.engys.com;

 - Personal data means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Sites.
-This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (GDPR);
+This definition shall, where applicable, incorporate the definitions provided under the UK General Data Protection Regulation (the UK GDPR);

 - ENGYS/We/Us/Our means (i) ENGYS Ltd., a company registered in England and Wales under 6936178, whose registered address is 1 The Green, Richmond, Surrey, TW91PL, UK and whose main trading address is Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK, and (ii) all its subsidiary companies:

 ENGYS GmbH of Goetheplatz 1, 18055 Rostock, Germany.
 Registered at AG Rostock HRB 11516;

 ENGYS Srl a sole partner company from Via del Follatoio 12, 34147 Trieste, Italia, P.IVA and C.F.
 01187810328, Share capital € 10.000 i.v., Trieste Business Reg.
 01187810328 - Company subject to the direction and coordination of ENGYS Ltd;

 ENGYS AUST PTY LTD 47 of Camelot Street, Tennyson, QLD 4105, Australia.
 Registration No. 152942893;